openwallet-foundation/owl-agent-test-harness/README.md

 https://github.com/bcgov/aries-agent-test-harness/blob/master/aries-backchannels/agent_backchannel.py#L150

-Additional protocols may be added in the future, but extending the list of parameters with additional `topics`.
+Additional protocols may be added in the future, by extending the list of parameters with additional `topics`.

 #### 2. Backchannel/Agent Interaction